 - Credit profile: Your credit history may be checked by most insurers to gauge your risk profile while determining premiums.

 Is Home Insurance Mandatory In Canada

 No. It is not mandatory to get home insurance in Canada.
 However, if you are not buying your house outright and need financing it may be different.
 Your mortgage lender or bank may insist that you get home insurance.
-Most often they may not allow closing of your mortgage without home insurance.
+Most often they may not allow the closing of your mortgage without home insurance.

 Is Home Insurance Worth It

 One of the major financial investments that Canadians make is when they decide to own a home.
 Most often, it could be your biggest equity.
 However, whether your home is old or new, it is prone to various risks and perils that could destroy it.
 You may wonder whether paying home insurance premiums every month is really worth it.
 If you cannot afford to rebuild your home or replace your contents then home insurance may be the only solace.
 Sometimes, homeowners cringe when they pay insurance premiums every year and never make a claim.
 But when disaster strikes and destroys your home if you have coverage, then it would help you to get back to normal.
 If you cannot live without your home then you might as well buy insurance for your peace of mind.

 The amount of home insurance that you may need varies as per your living situation and your home condition amongst several other factors.